oriAleph/PinkDawgs/README.md

   <br /> `python -m ipykernel install --user --name=tfod`
   4. Launch jupyter:
   <br /> `jupyter notebook`

-  <br /> If you are using an M1 chip ->
-  <br /> Please refer to this tutorial: [Installing TensorFlow on the M1 Mac](https://towardsdatascience.com/installing-tensorflow-on-the-m1-mac-410bb36b776)

 <br /> <br />

 ### Build and Run